AdamKinnell/aws-lambda-poc/README.md

 + Don't include README.md in the package uploaded to Lambda.
 + Add probes to test api health with CloudWatch Synthetics.
 + Add alerts for: high request latency, application errors, and 500 server errors.
 Need to determine appropriate thresholds.
++ Add seperate dev and prod deployment stages with appropriate deployment validation before progressing to the next stage.